ftsrg/trainbenchmark/README.md

 :book: **Details.** If you are interested in getting the benchmark working or contributing, visit the [documentation](docs/).

 :books: **Publications.** For theoretical foundations, check out our [related publications](http://incquery.net/publications/trainbenchmark)

+## License

+The project uses the Apache 2.0 license and was supported by the MONDO EU FP-7 project.
+It is currently developed by the MTA-BME Lendület Research Group on Cyber-Physical Systems.